masnormen/katalon-filkom/README.md

 #### Object Repository/

 This folder contains **individual objects** (button, links, images, etc) that user can interact with.
-You can say it is the representation of actual elements on a page.
+You can say it is the representation of actual elements *on a particular page*.
 It will be used by our test cases files.
 The directory structure should follow the actual path that contains that element (URL).
 For example:

 - A button for download.